kdawgsf/dp-import/README.md

 The district provides an excel spreadsheet with the data we need.
 This spreadsheet has a some header info above the column headers that we need to remove, and we also need to convert it to csv:

 1. Open the file in Excel
-2. Remove the rows about the column headers
+2. Remove the rows above the column headers
 3. Make any edits to data to make sure they are correct.
 We only upload Grades -2 (TK), and 0-8.
 Remove any -1 (pre-school).
 4. Save csv to our Upload-Archive directory: File -> Save As... -> Format: Comma Separated Values (.csv).
 5. Make sure all information is 'clean'.
 Sometimes fields with empty data gets "-", or "#N/A" instead of "".
 Remove all these bogus data to provide a clean field.